Jalilabad District (Azerbaijan): Territory

 The territory of the district primarily consists of plains and low mountains.
 The elevation of the eastern part is below sea level.
 The climate is mild with dry summers.
 The average temperature is 1-3 C in winter and 25-30 C in summer.
 The average amount of annual precipitation is 400–600mm.
 The Bolgarchay, Misharchay, Goytapachay, and other rivers flow through the region.
 The soils here are alluvial-meadow, chestnut, mountainous brown, forest soils and others.
 Forests occupy 17,700 ha.
 Mammals such as rabbit, wild boar, badger, wolf, fox, jackal, and beaver inhabit the region along with birds such as eagle, crow, lark, duck, coot, pheasant, stork, bustard.

 Natural resources include oil-and-gas fields, lime, clay, sand and stone deposits.
 Total area of productive lands is 661.2 km^{2}, area of useless agricultural lands is 8.16 km^{2}.

 History

 Pre-history

 Alikomektepe is the oldest recorded settlement in territories of Jalilabad.
 The settlement is located near Üçtəpə village.
 It has been inhabited since c.
 5000 BCE.

 Before Arab invasions

 The town of Hamashara, which was located in the Jalilabad region, belongs to the 2nd millennium BC.
 The city was surrounded by a 3 m fort.

 Medieval period

-After the Arabs invaded the territory, the city of Hamashara was collapsed and in subsequent periods the city of Hasilly was established.
+After the Arabs invaded the territory, the city of Hamashara collapsed and in subsequent periods the city of Hasilly was established.